RotichKipkoech/RotichKipkoech/README.md

 * 🖥️  See my portfolio at [ALL ABOUT ME](https://kennedyrotich.netlify.app/)
 * ✉️  You can contact me at [kipkoechrottich@gmail.com](mailto:kipkoechrottich@gmail.com)
 * 🧠  I'm learning Springboot
-* 🤝  I'm open to collaborating on social media app
+* 🤝  I'm open to collaborating on social media
-* ⚡  I am Learning GRAPHIC DESIGNER
+* ⚡  I am Learning GRAPHIC DESIGN

 ### Skills